fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Messenger of Allah ﷺ   said: ’Then he ascended with us to the heaven [first layer of the sky and end of the known universe].
 Jibril [as] then asked the (gate of heaven) to be opened (by knocking on one of its doors).
 [Bukhari]

-It was said, “Who are you?”
-He said, “Jibril [as]“.
+It was said, "Who are you?"
+He said, "Jibril [as]".

-It was said, “And who is with you?”
-He said, “Muhammad ﷺ  “.
+It was said, "And who is with you?"
+He said, "Muhammad ﷺ  ".

-It was said, “Has he been sent for?”
-He said, “He has indeed been sent for”.
+It was said, "Has he been sent for?"
+He said, "He has indeed been sent for".

 And it (the door of the heaven) was opened for us and suddenly I was with (the Prophet) Adam [as].
 Then he welcomed me and supplicated for good for me’.
 [Muslim]

 In other narrations we gain more details of the meeting of the Prophet ﷺ   and the Prophet Adam (as):

 ’There we saw a man sitting with some people on his right and some on his left.
 When he looked towards his right, he laughed and when he looked toward his left he wept.
-Then he said, ”Welcome O pious Prophet and pious son!” (or in another narration, ”Welcome you are amongst family, O my son!
-What an amazing son you are!”
+Then he said, "Welcome O pious Prophet and pious son!" (or in another narration, "Welcome you are amongst family, O my son!
+What an amazing son you are!"
 [Bukhari]).

-I asked Jibril [as], “Who is he?”
-He replied, “He is Adam [as] and the people on his right and left are the souls of his offspring.
-Those on his right are the people of Paradise and those on his left are the people of Hell and when he looks towards his right he laughs and when he looks towards his left, he weeps”’.
+I asked Jibril [as], "Who is he?"
+He replied, "He is Adam [as] and the people on his right and left are the souls of his offspring.
+Those on his right are the people of Paradise and those on his left are the people of Hell and when he looks towards his right he laughs and when he looks towards his left, he weeps"’.
 [Bukhari]

 #### The Second to Sixth Sky